opral/monorepo/packages/paraglide/paraglide-js/README.md

 export const hello = (params) => `Hello ${params.name}!`
 ```

-# Writing an Adapter
+# Writing a Framework Library

-An "Adapter" is a library that integrates with a framework's lifecycle and does two things:
+Paraglide-Framework-Library integrates with a framework's lifecycle.
+It does two things:

 1. Calls `setLanguageTag()` at appropriate times to set the language
 2. Reacts to `onSetLanguageTag()`, usually by navigating or relading the page.

+Additionally, it may provide convenience features such as localised routing.

-Many popular frameworks already have adapters available, check out the [list of available adapters](#use-it-with-your-favorite-framework).
+Many popular frameworks already have libraries available, check out the [list of available framework libraries](#use-it-with-your-favorite-framework).

 If there isn't one for your framework, you can write your own.
 This example adapts Paraglide to a fictitious full-stack framework.